KasdevTech/kasdevtech.github.io/content/Azure/Application-gateway-502-error.md

 | 1        |  Healthy   | "Received 200 from backend"  |

 If you see  **Unhealthy** – note the reason (e.g., "Probe failed with status 403").
----

 #### Step 4: Understand the Health Probe

-App Gateway uses a **health probe** (like a heartbeat check) to see if the backend is healthy.
+ App Gateway uses a health probe(like a heartbeat check) to see if the backend is healthy.
  By default, the probe goes to `/` on your app — if that path returns 403 or 404, AppGW thinks it’s broken!
----

 #### Step 5: Check Your App Service or Backend
 1. Open your App Service or backend in Azure.